vishalkarande/imageupload/README.md

 #### Php File :

 * Index.php : Has all Code
-* config.php : Has Images
+* config.php : Has Database Connection

 #### Database

-* imgupload : One Table Image
+* imgupload : Database with One Table Image

 #### Sub-Folder